snesjhon/mediaDiary/README.md

 ### List

-- A modal to display the relevant information
+- ~~A modal to display the relevant information~~
 - onHover information when hovering over list
+- Add filters to view specific mediaTypes

 ### Search